kn-sumanth/j_future/README.md

 future
 ======

-A seemless async future object frame work for ruby
+A seemless proxy future object framework for jruby to do work in parallel

 Usage
 -----

-First, create a thread pool executor to execute the async tasks.
+First, create a thread pool executor to execute the tasks.
 Ideally this should be done in the application initializer.
 ``` ruby
 executor = Future::ExecutorFactory.create
 ```